Telephone charges are indirect expenses for a business.

 Recording the Paid Telephone Charges Journal Entry

-We need to identify all the GL accounts that are part of this transaction.
-Another GL Account that will be part of the second leg of the journal entry is telephone charges payable GL.
-This GL is a Liability account, and it’s part of a Personal Account.
+We need to identify all the GL accounts of this transaction.
+Another GL Account that will be part of the second leg of the journal entry is telephone charges payable to GL.
+This GL is a Liability account and part of a Personal Account.

-Per Personal Account Golden Rules of Accounting, Debit the Receiver and Credit the Giver.
-Therefore, the Liability account will be credited in the journal entry and let’s see the Journal entry.
+Per Personal Account, Golden Rules of Accounting, Debit the Receiver, and Credit the Giver.
+Therefore, the Liability account will be credited to the journal entry.
+Let’s look at the journal entry.

 Runners Insight